 Be Like the Sun

 If I want time to slow down, I have to slow down.
-I like to imagine that I am the sun: my young children revolve around me, my little planets.
+Following the advice of one of my favorite books, I like to imagine that I am the sun: my young children revolve around me, my little planets.
 If I am hurrying across the sky, they are hurried.
 If I move slowly across the sky, they move slowly with me.
 I have found that, even if they are running around wildly beforehand, if I sit still the children eventually will join me.

 Do One Thing … Or Nothing

 I pick one quiet activity for us to do and only one: reading a book together, having a family art or handwork time, doing a puzzle, or playing a board game.
 Some families I know have an afternoon Tea Time, providing a small snack and a peaceful break in the day.